zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is April 15, 2026, let's keep going!
+Today is April 16, 2026, let's keep going!
 As the saying goes.
-Hope is the feather that balances the stone of today.
+Your thoughts are gardeners; tend only to the flowers.